-With its sunny, sandy beaches, tropical islands, rich wildlife, archaeological sites, temples and monasteries, and more, Thailand is a global tourist hot spot.
+With its sunny, sandy beaches, tropical islands, rich wildlife, archaeological sites, temples and monasteries, Thailand is a global tourist hot spot.
 The vibrant and lively festivals of country, the thriving nightlife, world-class shopping facilities, and delectable Thai cuisine, are all major tourist attractants in the country.
 It is estimated that directly and indirectly, tourism generated revenue contributes nearly 20.2% of the national GDP of the country.
 It is also assumed that by 2032, Thailand will be receiving around 100 million visitors.
-2015 was a successful year for the country’s tourism industry when the hotel occupancy soared to 73.4%, a 13.6% rise from the previous year.
-Medical tourism in Thailand is also growing as international patients are now arriving here to receive world-class treatment at relatively lower costs that in their homeland.

-With a long, interesting history, rich culture and well developed tourism facilities and infrastructure, the United Kingdom ranks as the 8th most visited country in the world.
-In 2014, the country welcomed 32.6 million visitors with foreign tourists generating an income of around $17.2 billion USD for the country.
-The majority of the foreign visitors touring the country arrive from other parts of Europe while tourists from the United States and Canada form the second largest group of foreign visitors to the country.
+With a long and interesting history, as well as rich culture and well developed tourism facilities and infrastructure, the United Kingdom ranks as the 6th most visited country in the world.
+Tourists in the United Kingdom can generate an income of around $17.2 billion USD for the country.
+The majority of visitors arrive from other parts of Europe while tourists from the United States and Canada form the second largest group of foreign visitors to the country.
 The domestic tourism industry in the country is also thriving.
 London is the most visited city in the United Kingdom, and the Tower of London is the most popular attraction in the entire country.

 For many, Italy is one of the dream destinations of their life.
 With 50 UNESCO World Heritage Sites, innumerable cultural artifacts, buildings, and archaeological sites from the Roman Empire and the Renaissance periods, along with the quaint Alpine villages and towns in the north of the country and fascinating Mediterranean coasts to the south, Italy is justifiably the 5th most visited country in the world.
 Some of its most visited cities include Rome, Venice, Florence, and Milan, each with their unique attractions, history, culture and cuisine.
-In 2014, 48.6 million tourists toured the country generating huge income for the country from the travel and tourism sector.
+Italy consistently ranks amongst the world's most-visited countries.

 The land of the Great Wall of China, the Fiver Sacred Mountains, the Shaolin Temple, the Huangguoshu Waterfall, the Forbidden City, the Three Gorges, and other naturally, culturally and historically important sites, China is indeed one of the most coveted tourist destination in the world.
 The country received 55.6 million foreign visitors in 2014 and profited from a foreign exchange income of $45.8 USD in 2010.
 China’s tourist numbers are estimated to increase rapidly in the coming years with the World Trade Organization (WTO) estimating that by 2020 the country will rank number one in the worldwide tourism sector.

 Tourism is a major industry in Spain, contributing nearly 11% to the national GDP of the country.
-In 2014, 65 million tourists toured Spain with the largest volume of tourists hailing from the European countries of United Kingdom, France, Italy, and Germany.
-Historical cities and towns of the country like Barcelona and Madrid, the world-class resorts at the Mediterranean and Atlantic coasts of the country, the popular festivals like the Carnival and the Running of the Bulls, 15 national parks, well-developed winter tourism facilities, and a bustling nightlife, are some of the major tourist attractants in Spain.
+The majority of visitors to Spain come from European countries, such as the United Kingdom, France, Italy, and Germany.
+Between the historical cities and towns of the country like Barcelona and Madrid, the world-class resorts at the Mediterranean and Atlantic coasts of the country, the popular festivals like the Carnival and the Running of the Bulls, 15 national parks, well-developed winter tourism facilities, and a bustling nightlife, Spain is a hotspot of tourist attractions.
 13 Spanish cities are also regarded as UNESCO World Heritage Sites, attracting foreign visitors with their unique charm and significance.

 2. United States

-France leads the world in the field of tourism with 83.7 million international tourists visiting the country in 2014.
+France leads the world in the field of tourism.
 France hosts a variety of places of tourist interest like cities of cultural interest such as Paris, Lyon, Strasbourg, the Alpine mountains, ski resorts, beaches, picturesque French villages, spectacular gardens and parks, and more.
-The country is home to 37 UNESCO World Heritage Sites which are well recognized globally for their outstanding universal value.
+The country is home to a whopping 37 UNESCO World Heritage Sites which are well recognized globally for their outstanding universal value.
 In France, 9.7% of the GDP is contributed by the travel and tourism sector.
 30% of the revenue generated by tourism is obtained from foreign tourists, while the remaining 70% is derived from domestic tourism.
 Much like France is the most visited of the world's countries, its capital city of Paris is the most visited city in the world.